 The maximum duration is two years of registered study, including any periods of work-integrated learning (Rule G17 also refers).
-(Amended w.e.f.
-2009/01)

 (b) Three-year qualification

 A person may only register for a three-year National Diploma if that person complies with Rules G7(1) and (2)(a) or (b)(i).